natario1/CameraView/README.md

 |`SCROLL_VERTICAL` (`cameraGestureScrollVertical`)|Vertical movement gesture.|`zoom` `exposureCorrection` `none`|

-## Dynamic Sizing Behavior
+## Sizing Behavior

+### Preview Size

 `CameraView` has a smart measuring behavior that will let you do what you want with a few flags.
 Measuring is controlled simply by `layout_width` and `layout_height` attributes, with this meaning:

 - `WRAP_CONTENT` : try to stretch this dimension to respect the preview aspect ratio.
 - `MATCH_PARENT` : fill this dimension, even if this means ignoring the aspect ratio.
 - Fixed values (e.g. `500dp`) : respect this dimension.

 You can have previews of all sizes, not just the supported presets.
 Whaterever you do, the preview will never be distorted.

-### Center inside
+#### Center Inside

 You can emulate a **center inside** behavior (like the `ImageView` scaletype) by setting both dimensions to `wrap_content`.
 The camera will get the biggest possible size that fits into your bounds, just like what happens with image views.

 ```xml